treasurechic/country-detail/README.md

 # dee-country-currency
-This package takes in a country name and returns currency icons and details related to it.
+This package takes in a country name or ISO3 and returns currency symbols and other details related to the country.